pyalarmdotcom/pyalarmdotcomajax/README.md

 Detailed helptext for the CLI is also available in this repo at [pyalarmdotcomajax/adc/README.md](pyalarmdotcomajax/adc/README.md).

-### Examples

-1. Get human-readable status (and device IDs) for all devices: `adc -u "your_username" -p "your_password" get`
-2. Get raw JSON output from Alarm.com for all devices: `adc -v -u "your_username" -p "your_password" get`

 ## Development

 ### VS Code Support Structures